numersoz/energy_models/README.md

 A comprehensive Python package for energy modeling, featuring performance curves, schedulers, and various fan models based on EnergyPlus components.

+Some of this package re-implements selected EnergyPlus HVAC component models in Python, based on publicly available documentation published by the U.S. Department of Energy.
+This project is not affiliated with or endorsed by EnergyPlus or DOE.

 ## 📦 Modules Overview

 ### 🕒 Scheduler